coinfloor/API/WEBSOCKET-README.md

 `error_code` | `error_msg`
 -------------|------------------------------------------------------------------
 1            | "You specified an invalid asset pair."
+3            | "Tonce is out of sequence."
 4            | "You have insufficient funds."
 5            | "You have too many outstanding orders."
 6            | "You are sending orders too rapidly."
 7            | "You are not authenticated."
+8            | "Tonce must not be zero."
 8            | "Quantity must not be zero."
 8            | "Order total would overflow."
 8            | "You must specify either quantity or total for a market order."